Essenceia/TotalView_ITCH_5.0_C_lib/README.md

 ./test -n <number_msg> -f <file_path>
 ```

-## Configuration
+### Configuration

-Behavior can be configure using the following macro's :
+Test behavior can be configure using the following macro's :

 - `LINE_CNT` : default number of lines to be analysed if no `-n` argument is provided, default `4000`

 # License